 If you've still got time after all that, visit the striped cats at Tiger Mountain, wave to the Big Bears, monkey around at the Baboon Reserve, take a trip on the Wild Asia Monorail or Zoo Shuttle, and hop a ride on the Bug Carousel.

 Halloween at the Zoo

-Boo at the Zoo returns this year, spanning five weekends between Oct.
-5 and Nov.
-3. Visitors can stop by the new komodo dragons exhibit, stroll through the Museum of UnNatural Mysteries, get lost in the hay maze, watch pumpkin-carving demos, visit treat stations throughout the park, and enjoy live music, magic shows, musical theater, and costume parades.
+Boo at the Zoo returns each October, for the Halloween season.
+Visitors can stop by the komodo dragons exhibit, stroll through the Museum of UnNatural Mysteries, get lost in the hay maze, watch pumpkin-carving demos, visit treat stations throughout the park, and enjoy live music, magic shows, musical theater, and costume parades.